Mixed Media Large Canvas

 30 × 40 inches

 This painting came from a very intuitive place.
-I wasn’t trying to describe anything specific.
-I was responding to my mood at the time and letting the surface build slowly through layers of acrylic and texture.
+I was curious about texture, studying specific areas I was responding to in my mood at the time and letting the surface build slowly through layers of acrylic, paint, and collage.
+I experimented with tissue paper in the paint to create depth.
+The process was about exploration, allowing the textures and colors to shift naturally as the work developed.

 Stripped Bare